lonnynarvaezqa/QA-PAYMENT-FUNNEL/docs/TestPlan.md

-**

 # Test Plan: Payment Funnel API

 ## **1. Introduction and Objectives**

-The main objective of this test plan is to ensure the stability and functionality of the End-to-End (E2E) payment flow for a Buy Now Pay Later (BNPL) system.
+The main objective of this test plan is to ensure the stability and functionality of the End-to-End (E2E) payment flow.
 Through the execution of automated API tests, the goal is to verify that the system meets its functional and business requirements, ensuring a smooth and uninterrupted user experience.
 The plan aims to proactively detect and document any defects in service integration, data validation, and process logic, thus guaranteeing product quality before deployment to a production environment.

 ## **2. Scope**